dcasadevall/rpg-server/docs/2-Challenges.md

 in order to read the logs as to why that was happening.
 Without being used to all the aws CLI commands, this was a tedious process.

+### Github Workflows ###

+Giving the right policies to github was not trivial.
+It took a few attempts plus figuring out the right flow so that I could get the variables such as region and ecr repo passed around.